Siân Lloyd

-Biography
+Early life and education

 Lloyd was born in Maesteg, Glamorgan, the daughter of two teachers.
 She attended Ysgol Gyfun Ystalyfera, and in 1975 performed at the Urdd National Eisteddfod where she won the Crown.
-She graduated with first-class honours from University College, Cardiff (now Cardiff University), before going on to Jesus College, Oxford where she began work for a post-graduate B.Litt. degree in Celtic Studies, but she left after a year without graduating.
-She has meteorology qualifications from the Met Office College, a distinction, and frequently appears in TV documentaries about the weather.
+She graduated with first-class honours from University College, Cardiff (now Cardiff University), before going on to Jesus College, Oxford, where she began work for a postgraduate BLitt degree in Celtic Studies, but she left after a year without graduating.
+She has meteorology qualifications from the Met Office College and frequently appears in TV documentaries about the weather.

+Career

-Lloyd started her media career as a researcher for the BBC Wales Today nightly news programme, having responded to an advert in the media pages of The Guardian.
+Lloyd began her media career as a researcher for the BBC Wales Today nightly news programme, having responded to an advert in the media pages of The Guardian.
 She then became an announcer for S4C.
 During a themed premiere for the film The Avengers (1998) she dressed in a skin-tight black catsuit, for which she won the prize for best costume.

 Whilst working for Worldwide Television News in London, she was asked to work with the Met Office on documentaries about the weather.
 She then screen tested for the ITV Weather in 1990 and was appointed to a post which had 200 applicants.
 Lloyd won the Television and Radio Industries Club (TRIC) award for the best TV weather presenter in 2005 and 2007.
 For a time, she additionally presented ITV News London weather forecasts.
 In February 2014 she left ITV to "pursue new opportunities".

 Proud of being Welsh, she set up SWS (which means "kiss" in Welsh, and standing for "Social, Welsh and Sexy"), a Welsh networking club, in partnership with entertainer Stifyn Parri in the Groucho Club.
 Bryn Terfel and Siân Phillips are now patrons.

 In 2007, Lloyd won the UK Rear of the Year competition, making her the oldest woman to win the title.
 She also starred as the 'hidden' celebrity in an episode of the CBBC show Hider in the House.
 Lloyd also helped support Sense-National Deafblind and Rubella Association, and in 2007 attended the launch of the Fill in the Gaps campaign.
 In March 2008, Lloyd published her autobiography, entitled A Funny Kind of Love.
 In Spring 2010, Lloyd presented the first series of Wedding TV's The Great Cake Bake.

 Lloyd appeared on ITV's reality television show I'm a Celebrity...Get Me Out of Here!, but was the shock first celebrity to be eliminated by the public vote.
 She also took part in a celebrity version of the TV show Total Wipeout which aired on 18 September 2010.

 Lloyd appeared on Celebrity First Dates in 2015.